Wizard: User Guide

 {Storage ID}:{File Path}

 {Storage ID} can be 'local' or the name of a storage target configured for your ZOAPIIO instance.
-Using a storage location other that local, requires pre-configuration on the server.
+Using a storage location other than local, requires pre-configuration on the server.
 If you plan to use custom storage destinations in your app, please contact your administrator to create an AWS S3 (or any other supported type) on the server.
-Access to external targets require credential configuration, which is a system administrator task.
+Access to external targets requires credential configuration, which is a system administrator task.

 'local' implies local file storage and does not require any pre-configuration on the server.